 "This is where my passion for innovation began.
 Learning the concepts and at the same time in an MBA program.
 It gave me a deeper understanding of an idea, clients, research, Financials, partners, HR, product, sales, and marketing.
 Each part is in sync.
 This whole process is what we call the innovation process."

-He supports startups and SME in their goal to start, grow and have an impact on our society.
+He supports organizations and SME in their goal to start, grow and have an impact on our society.

-His experience shows acumen in sales, online and offline marketing automation, management, human resources, partnering, software, and innovation.
+His experience shows acumen in management, online and offline marketing automation, sales, human resources, partnering, and innovation.
 He taught marketing, entrepreneurship, human resources, eCommerce and management at the college and university levels in Canada.
 He also gave training in organizational settings and online.